KrekkieD/buenos-jshint/README.md

      * - a file path to the rules json
      * - an object containing the rules
      * When left out it will follow this order to get its config:
-     * - a .jshintrc file in current folder or up
+     * - a .jshintrc file in file folder or up
      * - any parent package.json with a jshintConfig property
-     * - embedded config (default)
+     * - embedded config
      */
     jshintConfig: './myConfig.json'
 }